 I have found no reference at all to security issues with the developer roll used by thermal transfer plain paper facsimile (fax) machines, but phone line scramblers for fax use are readily available in the US.
 Use of any security device is completely pointless if the developer roll is just tossed in the dustbin when it is depleted!

-year decade after I published this, and still nothing!
+year two decades after I published this, and still (almost) nothing!
 What happens when you fax an order through to your supplier, complete with credit card details and whatever else?
 Perhaps your doctor uses a plain paper fax for medical records, so what of these?
 Chances are, they are using a plain paper fax machine.
 If it is a laser fax, then there is nothing to worry about, but the popular and relatively inexpensive thermal transfer plain paper machines use a developer roll.

 What happens to the old rolls?
 The developer roll (thermal transfer roll) just happens to have every detail that was printed, and it shows in negative where the thermal head transferred the toner from the film to the paper.
 The rendition is perfect, and if they are simply tossed into the bin (the most likely probability), then any unscrupulous person with access to the company rubbish has access to your card details, medical records, bank details, etc.

 Naturally, the problem is not limited to credit cards or medical records - fax machines are still commonly used.
 Although the use of fax machines has dwindled, they are still popular and some material is only accepted in fax format by some (relatively few now) organisations.
 Government departments, schools, hotels, solicitors (lawyers), the list is endless - and every one of them has some of your personal details or credit card information.
 By rights, the instruction books for these machines should advise the owner that if sensitive information is received by the fax machine, then the thermal 'ink' developer roll should be shredded before disposal.
 Needless to say they offer no such advice.